liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 While browsing the categories of System Settings, you'll notice that clicking into a topic (for example, Blogs) reveals entries at different scopes.
 All the settings here act at the system scope.
-For scopes other than System, these configurations act as defaults.
+For scopes labeled other than System, these configurations act as defaults.
 In other words, they identify where the system-wide configuration is overridden.
 System scoped configurations are, of course, not overridden at more granular scopes.
 There are four values that you'll see under Scope: